 The 3M 8511 N95 mask you see above fits well owing to its cup shape.
 Certain styles of beards or facial hair can be an impediment in securing a good seal.
 So, if you really wish to see the full benefits of wearing a mask, you know what to do.

-R95 masks lie in the middle of N95 and P95 masks in terms of repulsion for oil.
+In a comparison of N95 vs P95 masks, R95 masks lie in the middle of in terms of repulsion for oil.
 In environments which abound in suspended oil particles, R-class masks give limited protection.
 Contrast this with the performance of N95 masks which fail here.
 An employee at a petrol or diesel fuel station should be wearing R95 masks and not N95.

 Its advantageous to wear a R95 mask over an N95 mask.
 This is because a R95 mask is capable of doing all what an N95 mask can do.
 Plus, it can also protect you from oil-based aerosols.
+This means R95 masks win the N95 vs R95 showdown.
 Sane to expect that their cost is a little higher than N95 masks.

 N99 MASKS – Greater Protection But Heavier To Breathe In